 For over twenty-five years, the Center for Security Policy has pioneered the organization, management and direction of public policy coalitions to promote U.S. national security.
 Even more importantly, the Center’s mission has been to secure the adoption of the products of such efforts by skillfully enlisting support from executive branch officials, key legislators, other public policy organizations, opinion-shapers in the media and the public at large.

-- The Clintons’ Last Stand Frank Gaffney, Jr.
+- Carpe Diem – The Last Straw on McMaster Frank Gaffney, Jr.